x9o/flowstate-prototype/README.md

 ## 🧩 Core Concept

-FlowState helps users enter and maintain a **"flow state"** — a period of deep focus where distractions are intelligently managed.
+FlowState helps users enter and maintain a **"flow state"**, a period of deep focus where distractions are intelligently managed.

 **Core Loop:**
 1. **Set your goal** - Define what you want to accomplish